By Lindsay Lewis

 "I'll always remember that moment, because it shows what being a chaplain is all about," Ferguson says.
 "We're here to meet our patients where they are and journey with them."

 MD Anderson chaplains are graduate-educated members of our interdisciplinary care teams who provide spiritual care to patients, families and staff of all faith traditions.

-"We're here to contribute to the holistic care of patients and caregivers," says Gale Kennebrew, D.Min., director of Chaplaincy and Pastoral Education.
+"We're here to contribute to the holistic care of patients and caregivers," says Gale Kennebrew, D.Min., director of Spiritual Care and Education.
 "And we respect the beliefs of all people who come into our care."